Guru Tegh Bahadur’s Courageous Mission and Martyrdom: A Beacon of Dharmic Freedom in Mughal India

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the central message of Guru Tegh Bahadur’s martyrdom?
+What is the main focus of this article on Guru Tegh Bahadur?

-Who accompanied Guru Tegh Bahadur during his martyrdom?
+Where did Guru Tegh Bahadur travel during his mission?

 ,